-Although there are those who have expressed concern about the bison moving out of the park and onto private or provincially managed land once they are released later this year, many welcome the idea of the animal returning to the park to wander freely again.
+Although there are those who have expressed concern about the bison moving out of the park and onto private or provincially managed land once they are released in 2018 (see “Bison beyond Banff’s boundaries” sidebar, page 37), many welcome the idea of the animal returning to the park to wander freely again.
 Leroy Little Bear is one of them.

 The Blackfoot elder has been instrumental in building support for a return of wild plains bison to Alberta, and was a key player in the creation of the Northern Tribes Buffalo Treaty, an agreement that 10 First Nations from Alberta, British Columbia and Montana signed in 2014 and that is in part aimed at restoring the bison to the Northern Great Plains.

 “Our culture is very closely tied to the buffalo, both for subsistence and spiritually,” says Little Bear.
 “Some of our sacred societies, such as the Buffalo Women’s Society and the Buffalo Horn Society, arise from and revolve around our relationship with the buffalo.
 So when the buffalo were almost exterminated, we became a whole lot less Blackfoot.
 The beliefs and the stories were still there, but the physical aspect was lost.”

 Since then, plains bison have been reintroduced to Blackfoot territory in Montana and now Banff, and Little Bear believes the cultural reconnection has begun.
 “With this restoration,” he says, “the stories are being reaffirmed.”